Anna-Assistant/Anna/docs/Contributing.md

 - [People before code](http://hintjens.com/blog:95): If any of the following rules are violated, the pull-requests must not be rejected.
 This is to create an easy and joyful onboarding process for new programmers and first-time contributors.

-- Single commit per pull request and name the commit as something meaningful, example: `Adding <-issue-name-and-number->`.
+- Commit messaged should be meaningful, example: `Add <-issue-name-and-number->`.

+-  Make commit messaged like a command not in past tense.
+For example `Add feature` not `Adding feature or Added feature`.

-- Reference the issue numbers in the commit message if it resolves an open issue.
-Follow the pattern `Fixes #<issue number> <commit message>`.
+- Reference the issue numbers in the commit message or in the comments of the Pull Request, if it resolves an open issue.
+Example: `Fix #<issue number> <commit message>`.

 - Provide the link in the comment section of your pull request from your forked repository or relevant screenshots of the changes for easier review.